 This format of the file will be almost like above and you can grab the network password from the same spot, that we mentioned above.

-Password Recovery App
+Solution 3: Password Recovery App

 Even though the above method is easy and straightforward, it does involve some additional steps to find the right file and interpreting the password.
 If you want to see the saved WiFi passwords directly without having to do anything, then using a password recovery app might be the ideal choice.

-There are a lot of password recovery apps available for free on Google Play Store and most of them works as expected.
+There are a lot of password recovery apps available for free on Google Play Store and most of them work as expected.
 Just for the demonstration purpose, we are using WiFi Passwords Recovery Pro app for this tutorial.

 Download and install the app.
 Now, open the app and then grant superuser permission to function properly.
 The app will list all the WiFi networks you have connected with your device along with their security protocols.
 You can select any network you want and the app will simply display the password of that particular network.
 This app even allows you to copy the password and share it.
-There is another alternate app you can try from Google Play Store WiFi Password Recovery.
+There is another alternative app you can try from Google Play Store WiFi Password Recovery.

-Laptop and ADB Tools
+Solution 4: Laptop and ADB Tools

 There is one more way where you can view the saved WiFi passwords on your device without having to use a file explorer or a password recovery app.
 But for this method, you will need your laptop and have to connect your phone with it using a USB cable.

-Setup ADB Tools and Phone Connection
+Step 1: Setup ADB Tools and Phone Connection

 First, ensure that you have the USB drivers of your smartphone and ADB tools installed on the Windows Laptop or PC.
 If you don’t have the ADB tools and drivers installed on your PC yet, download and install ADB Tools from this link.

 Once you have downloaded the files, extract them to a folder on your desktop.
-Open the settings app on your Android phone and go to the About phone.
+Open the Settings app on your Android phone and go to the About phone.
 There, tap on the build number of seven times to unlock the developer options.

 Go back to the main settings page and then open the developer options settings from there and enable the USB debugging.

-Extract WiFi Password File
+Step 2: Extract WiFi Password File

 Now, connect your phone to the PC using the USB cable.
 Then go to the folder on your desktop where you have extracted the ADB tools.
 Hold Shift and then Right-Click and select the “open command window here” option from the menu that pops up.
 Now copy and paste the below command to your command window and press enter.